tmainiero/homological-tools-4QM-octave/README.md

 ## Description

-This is a set of Octave functions built to compute the cohomology of the cochain complexes introduced in the paper 'A Homological Toolkit for the Quantum Mechanic.'
+This is a set of Octave functions built to compute the cohomology of the cochain complexes introduced in the paper 'Homological Tools for the Quantum Mechanic'.

 ## How to Download